Apeldoorn: The city of Apeldoorn

 On 27 November 2018, a rapid spreading fire completely destroyed the largest store of Karwei DIY centres in The Netherlands, located at the Laan van de Dierenriem in Apeldoorn.
 No one was injured, and as of 2020 the location was rebuilt and reopened.
 A part of the new building is now up for rent for another business.

 Akzo Diosynth once operated a facility that produced base materials for medicine manufacture, but production has since ceased.
 The terrain located at the Vlijtseweg has been renamed after the product that was produced here before that, Zwitsal.
 It is now known as "Zwitsal Apeldoorn" and the former facility now houses many new local businesses, such as the beer brewery "De Vlijt".

 Apenheul is a zoo which hosts a number of different types of apes and monkeys, many of which are free to walk around the visitors.
 It is situated at the western edge of Apeldoorn and can easily be reached by local bus.
 There is also an amusement park situated in Apeldoorn, called the Koningin Juliana Toren (Queen Juliana Tower).
 It is situated nearby the Apenheul and lies on the road to Hoog Soeren.
 It is called the Koningin Juliana Toren because of the tower, which was built in 1910 and was later named after Queen Juliana.

 The local hospital is the Gelre Hospital "Lukas", offering secondary health care to Apeldoorn and the surrounding towns.

 Apeldoorn railway station is, among regular national and international services, the terminus for the Veluwse Stoomtrein Maatschappij, a preserved steam railway that runs to Dieren via Beekbergen.

-In April 2009 Apeldoorn made world news, when eight people were killed after a man tried to attack the Dutch royal family during a Queen's Day celebration by crashing his car near the royal family's bus.
+In April 2009, eight people were killed when a man tried to attack the Dutch royal family during a Queen's Day celebration in the city by crashing his car near the royal family's bus.

 The southwestern corner of the municipality is part of the Hoge Veluwe National Park.

 It is the final Battle Honour of The Royal Canadian Regiment who took part in the town's liberation in World War II.